-Woolley further believed serotonin played a role in brain development because of its resemblance to auxin (a plant hormone that orients and stimulates its growth toward sources of energy) and was the first to propose that serotonin dysfunctions interfered with learning and memory.
+He further believed serotonin played a role in brain development because of its resemblance to auxin (a plant hormone that stimulates cell growth and orients it toward sources of energy) and was the first to propose that serotonin dysfunctions interfered with learning and memory.

-Woolley’s work contributed to the shift from a view of the brain and central nervous system as primarily electrical to a brain deeply controlled by chemistry (Hewitt, 2016).
+Woolley’s work contributed to the shift from a view of the brain and central nervous system as primarily electrical to one deeply controlled by chemistry (Hewitt, 2016).
 This contributed significantly to the credibility of neurochemistry.
-Woolley’s theories about serotonin, along with his pioneering research in antimetabolites, greatly demystified the function of metabolic mechanisms, paving new avenues for drug development.
+His theories about serotonin, along with his pioneering research in antimetabolites, greatly demystified the function of metabolic mechanisms, paving new avenues for drug development.

 The role of classical psychedelics as providing model psychoses was questioned as time went on.
 Experiences varied so widely that it was becoming increasingly difficult to characterize its effects, let alone use it as a model psychosis.
 With time, it became apparent that experiences under the effects of hallucinogens were heavily influenced by the set and setting.

 The often sterile, clinical environment under the scrutiny of researchers imposed by the experiment and the intensification of emotions caused by the drug would greatly amplify the emotional and psychological impact of every minute interaction between subject and researcher.
-In these strict clinical conditions, this often resulted in a paranoia, distrust in experimenters and an intense sense of dehumanization due to their treatment as simple “subjects” rather than fully living, breathing humans with rich mental worlds often impossible to verbalize, experiencing frightening visual and mental experiences–while others in less clinical contexts often experienced wonderful sense of meaning, mental unity, and dissolution of boundaries between the self and the world, accompanied by lavish, beautiful imagery, and dubbed them invigorating, life-saving blessings.
-The profound effect of set and setting on positive and negative acute and enduring effects of psychedelics is now much better understood using environmental predictors and psychometric scales such as the Altered States of Consciousness rating scale (Studerus et al., 2010).
-With such a scale, researchers can predict the degree and likelihood of positive and enduring outcomes depending the degree of ego dissolution experienced positively (oceanic boundlessness) or negatively (anxious ego dissolution).
+In these strict clinical conditions, this often resulted in a paranoia, distrust in experimenters and an intense sense of dehumanization due to their treatment as simple “subjects” rather than fully living, breathing humans with rich mental worlds often impossible to verbalize, experiencing frightening visual and strange mental experiences–while others in less clinical contexts often experienced a wonderful sense of meaning, mental unity, and dissolution of boundaries between the self and the world, accompanied by lavish, beautiful imagery, and dubbed them invigorating, life-saving blessings.
+The profound effect of set and setting on positive and negative acute and enduring effects of psychedelics is now much better understood using environmental predictors and psychometric scales such as the Altered States of Consciousness rating scale (Studerus et al., 2010) and Mystical Experience Questionnaire.
+With such scales, researchers can predict the degree and likelihood of enduring positive therapeutic outcomes.

 Holy, holy, all–the irony